How to Get Rid of Small Bumps on Your Forehead

 Ah, skin.
 Where would we be without you?
-A pile of flesh and bones, likely.
-While we can thank our skin for being the glue that *literally* holds us together, it’s not without its annoyances—a small but significant one being tiny under-the-skin forehead bumps.
-Not to be confused with milia, these bumps are actually another form of acne.
-If you’re nodding along at this point in recognition of these pint-sized but highly annoying bumps, you’ll be pleased to know treating them is easier when you know what you’re up against.
+While we can thank our skin for being the glue that *literally* holds us together, it’s not without its annoyances—a small but significant one being tiny forehead bumps.
+Not to be confused with milia, these forehead bumps are another form of acne.
+If you’re nodding along at this point in recognition of these pint-sized but highly annoying forehead bumps, you’ll be pleased to know treating them is easier when you know what you’re up against.
 And also, the reason they’ve decided to take up residence in the area above your brows.

-Because acne is the result of clogged pores, they can show up anywhere on the face where a pore is found.
+Because acne results from clogged pores, they can show up anywhere on the face where a pore is found.
 All breakouts start the same way: follicular occlusion (read: blocked follicles), oil or sebum in the clogged follicle, bacteria or fungus in the follicle, and inflammation.
 When these four things happen, breakouts can occur anywhere—in this case, the forehead.
-Below, a guide to permanently bidding adieu to these pesky under-the-skin pimps.
+Below is a guide to permanently get rid of pesky forehead acne.

-Our golden child, the SKIN DISCIPLINE supplement, is a daily pill that works hard to banish your breakouts.
+Our golden child, the SKIN DISCIPLINE pill, is an acne supplement that works hard to banish your breakouts.
 Each of its ingredients—zinc, chromium, selenium, niacin, Omega-3, probiotics and vitamin B6—were meticulously hand-picked and supported by reems of research papers and clinical trials linked with acne reduction, improved gut health and lowering inflammation.
-So what can they do for your forehead pimps?
+So what can they do for your bumps on the forehead?
 Why, they can calm any breakout-causing inflammation, regulate sebum levels, balance your gut microbiome and accelerate skin cell turnover.

 Avoiding Irritating Products